 If you are writing a lot of content about food for your website or another publication, you need this book!
 This is the most comprehensive book I’ve ever found about food writing.
 Not to mention, Diane’s writing style will have you feeling like she’s a good friend with only your best interests at heart.

-Don’t hesitate to ask any questions or leave a comment below.
+Don’t hesitate to ask any questions, please send me an email!
 Sometimes it’s just good to have someone in your niche to bounce ideas around!